 Lunch boxes’ Sizes

 Depend on the user’s appetite and food quantities, you could filter out some of the smaller sizes.
-Remember, your lunch box capacity should be a little bigger then what you actually need, but not too oversize as to deem waste of space.
-If it’s still too vague, use a bowl to contain all your food for a meal in and get something with larger capacity than that bowl.
+Remember, your lunch box capacity should be a little bigger then what you actually need, but not too oversize as to deem a waste of space.
+If it’s still too vague, use a bowl to contain all your food for a meal in and get something with a larger capacity than that bowl.